MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/providing-vendor-icons-for-the-shell-and-autoplay.md

 ms.localizationpriority: medium
 ---

-# Providing Vendor Icons for the Shell and AutoPlay
+# Providing Icons for a Device

-This topic describes how you can provide custom icons for a device.
+This topic describes how you can provide custom icons for a device by referencing them in a driver's INF file.
 The Shell and AutoPlay use these icons to represent the device in the AutoPlay, My Computer, and file Open dialog boxes.
 The icons indicate whether a device is present and whether a medium is inserted.
 You can provide the following icons:

 -   The *media-inserted icon* indicates that the device is present and a medium is inserted.